Let's get started with a Microservice Architecture with Spring Cloud:

 4.6.
 Committing Offsets

-And finally, we need to commit our offsets that we just finished consuming.
+Finally, we need to commit the offsets that we just finished consuming.
 With transactions, we commit the offsets back to the input topic we read them from, like normal.
-Also though, we send them to the producer’s transaction.
+We also send them to the producer’s transaction.

 We can do all of this in a single call, but we first need to calculate the offsets for each topic partition: